OAFE: your #1 source for toy reviews

 Also known as Yorn Raider, this impish fighter is key in the Jorvak Skullsplitter/Loki plot to kill the heroic Erik Bloodaxe.
 Dark Raider's lowering of his sword in defeat to Bloodaxe on the battlefield would be Skullsplitter's cue to murder the beloved warrior.
 Dark Raider fought an intense battle with Bloodaxe on the Day of Legend, before lowering his weapon in surrender, triggering Skullsplitter's attack.
 After the treachery, an enraged Bluetooth lopped of Dark Raider's head with his sword.
 Dark Raider, though, with the powers of darkness overtaking him, did not fall.
 Instead a new head - one with the skull of a beast - grew in the old one's place.

 Nomenclature aside, I will spare DR the brutal treatment I have meted out on his contemporaries in terms of historical accuracy.
-By now, anyone who has read my reviews is more than aware that McFarlane Toys's Viking Age line is little more than a compilation of various sword-and-sorcery clichés with a few weak pretenses toward history.
+By now, anyone who has read my reviews is more than aware that McFarlane Toys' "Viking Age" series is little more than a compilation of various sword-and-sorcery clichés with a few weak pretenses toward history.
 The Viking Age line owes more to Robert E. Howard, Michael Moorcock and Gary Gygax than Professor Tolkien, Ms. Le Guin or, God forbid, a history textbook.
+But enough preamble.
+On to the review!

 But there are definitely parts of the sculpt I don't like, or that just plain annoy me.
 For instance, the story tells us that DR's head was lopped off and replaced by a head with the skull of a beast.
 Well, DR has a skull mask, but I'm not sure that counts as a "head with the skull of a beast."
 But the mask itself is interesting.
 What I like less are the antlers - not only do they seem brittle, but they look really, really stupid.
 Did his wife cheat on him?

-toe pick!
 The arms and hands seem a little small.
 And I hate his right foot: it's set in a permanent raised heel.
 The "articulation" on the toe is horizontal (could it possibly be less useful?) so that doesn't help.
 Why, in a line with as much articulation as this one, would the designers curse DR with a raised heel?
-It makes the figure difficult to stand without one of those black round stands sold by the McFarlane Collector's Club.
+It makes the figure difficult to stand without one of those black round stands sold by the McFarlane Collectors' Club.
 [I think you just answered your own question --ed.]

 The paint applications are excellent.
-The paints on this line are brighter than usual - certainly brighter than Series 19 (the Samurai Wars), which were all brown lumps.
+The paints on this line are brighter than usual - certainly brighter than Series 19 ("The Samurai Wars"), which were all brown lumps.

 As mentioned above, the articulation - in theory - is good.
-22 points on an 8" figure is never something to complain about, especially when it's actually useful articulation.
+Having 22 points on an 8" figure is never something to complain about, especially when it's actually useful articulation.
 However, DR fails where most of his comrades succeed in terms of arm articulation.
-Unlike most of the other figures, DR's double-ball-joint articulation allows for no real horizontal movement.
-Also, due to McFarlane's allergy to peg elbow joints, the arms are stuck in an extremely bent position.
+Unlike most of the other figures, DR's double-balljoint articulation allows for no real horizontal movement.
+Also, due to McFarlane's allergy to pin elbow joints, the arms are stuck in an extremely bent position.
 This means the posing possibilities for DR are quite limited.
 His arms want to jut inward in the direction of his crotch; he's either mimicking Hulk Hogan or doing something I don't even want to contemplate.
-Slide the swords in his hands (the pommels are removable to allow this) and he looks a tad better, but he's still looks uncomfortable.
+Slide the swords in his hands (the pommels are removable to allow this) and he looks a wee tad better, but he's still looks uncomfortable.

-Dark Raider is a good action figure, but he's definitely my least favorite of the Viking Age line.
+Dark Raider is a good action figure, but he's definitely my least favorite of the "Viking Age" line.
 I like his facial sculpt and the detail of his armor, but his constricted arms and raised heel are irritating.
 Add to that a boring back story and you've got a mediocre figure in a good toyline.

 McFarlane Toys has announced that the entire Viking Age line, including Dark Raider, will be getting the R3 treatment ("resculpted, repainted, revisited").
 Dark Raider will feature a new silver paint job, a new head and what seems to be a new removable helmet.
 I was planning on getting this figure until the restricted arms of the original began to bother me so much.
-That said, the R3 Dark Raider looks a lot better than the original, in my opinion, so if you want this figure you may want to hold off until mid-October when the R3s hit.
+That said, the R3 Dark Raider looks a lot better than the original so if you want this figure you may want to hold off until mid-October when the R3s hit.

 that exchange rate's a bitch